 - Your instincts or the personality traits that come naturally to you (e.g., dedication, teamwork, empathy, etc.)

 What to Focus on in Your Response

-- Communication is at the core of every organization.
+- Communication: It's at the core of every organization.
 Therefore, employers are inclined to hire candidates with strong verbal and non-verbal communication skills.
-Today’s diverse workplace demands the ability to effectively communicate with people regardless of their characteristics (race, gender, age, experience, etc.).
+Today’s diverse workplace demands the ability to effectively communicate with people regardless of their characteristics (race, gender, age, experience, etc.) and sometimes remotely.

-- Collaborative individuals are team-focused.
-When working in groups, they openly share their ideas, actively listen to and ask their peers questions to move toward the overall objective.
+- Collaboration: Team-focused individuals openly share their ideas in groups, actively listening to and asking their peers questions to move toward the overall objective.

-- Employees with a positive attitude are optimistic, enthusiastic and are perceived honest.
+- Positivity: Employees with a positive attitude are optimistic, enthusiastic, and perceived as honest.
 They see setbacks as opportunities to learn and grow and are generally well-liked by everyone.

-- Efficient problem solvers tend to climb the latter faster than most.
-In times of conflict, they identify the best solution — staying true to the organization’s vision — and swiftly implement it as to curtail adverse outcomes.
+- Problem-solving: Efficient problem solvers tend to climb the ladder faster than most.
+In times of conflict, they identify the best solution — staying true to the organization’s vision — and swiftly implement it to curtail adverse outcomes.

-- A fast learner can readily and enthusiastically synthesize new tasks.
+- Fast learning: These employees can readily and enthusiastically synthesize new tasks.
 They acclimate themselves to new work environments and change more seamlessly than most.

-- A flexible employee is open to taking on a range of tasks and offering their help to peers, even if the scope of work is outside of their comfort zone.
+- Flexibility: Such an employee is open to taking on a range of tasks and offering their help to peers, even if the scope of work is outside their comfort zone.

 Interview Questions About Your Abilities

-- Describe a challenging work situation/project and how you overcame it. - Best Answers
+- Describe a challenging work situation/project and how you overcame it.

 Soft Skills Interview Questions